CARV-ICS-FORTH/knot/docs/_sources/api.rst.txt

 All methods use a JSON dictionary for input data (if applicable) and respond using JSON formatting.
 For a detailed description of request and response variables consult the `Python library`_ documentation.

 A Python library called ``karvdash_client`` has been implemented to easily use the API in any Python script.
 The library also comes with a CLI utility, ``karvdashctl`` which allows interfacing with Karvdash through the shell.
-The client library and CLI utility can be particularly useful for managing services through a Zeppelin notebook.
+The client library and CLI utility can be particularly useful for managing services through a notebook.

 To use the client library you should provide the API endpoint and an authentication token in a configuration file (an example is shown in the `Python library`_ documentation).
 For services running with the Karvdash mutating admission webhook activated, this file is automatically created and mounted in pods at ``/var/lib/karvdash/config.ini``.